LLMSmith/LLMSmith/README.md

 - **chains_pocs**: PoCs, call chains of frameworks and the corresponding responsible disclosure.
 (PoCs keeps updating when I found other vulnerable frameworks)

 ### Clarification
-LLMSmith now is still a research prototype, it may exist some unexcepted behaviors or bugs;
+LLMSmith now is still a research prototype and **can only be used for educational purpose**, it may exist some unexcepted behaviors or bugs;

 Meanwhile, DRA is under active updating (e.g., new vulnerable frameworks, new PoCs, new demos...)